It’s a simple thing to ask for a business referral, yet many of us don’t always do it. Why is that?

 - Encourage your clients to remember you.

-And because your clients already know, like, and trust you, they’ll be the ones to give you those deserved referrals, so it’s especially helpful when your pop-by includes asking for a referral.
+And because your clients already know, like, and trust you, they’ll be the ones to give you those deserved business referrals, so it’s especially helpful when your pop-by includes asking for a referral.

-For example, consider pairing a free pop-by printable tag that has a catchy saying that will grab people’s attention and a small gift to give out.
+For example, consider pairing a free pop-by printable tag that has a catchy saying to grab people’s attention with a small gift for clients.
 You can find some examples here!

-Another option would be to stop by with your personalized American Lifestyle or Start Healthy magazine, since this is also a gift that your clients will enjoy, and something that you don’t have to spend time preparing.
+Another option would be to stop by with your personalized American Lifestyle, Start Healthy, or Good to Be Home magazine since these are also gifts for clients that they’ll enjoy, and something you don’t have to spend time preparing.